IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 In a default configuration, with a single read-only input, the calendar can be opened by clicking anywhere in the input, including the calendar icon.
 When there are two separate inputs for start and end date, the calendar can only be opened from the calendar icon, since both inputs are editable by default.

 When the calendar is visible, a range can be selected by choosing the start and end dates.
 Picking a date will set the start and end date, until a second date is chosen.
 If there is a selected range, clicking any other date from the calendar will start a new range selection.
-If a single date is selected, it will count as the start and end of the current range selection, clicking on any other date will start a new range selection while clicking on it will remove the range selection.

 Start and end date are separated by a hyphen when shown in the component's read-only input.
 When defining different inputs for start and end, they are separated by the `to` preposition.
 The latter can be localized or overwritten via a template.
 See the [Templating](#templating) example below, for more details.